AuslanderNoam/virnatrap/README.md

 The library can also be compiled using an equivalent command for other C compilers.

-To run viRNatrap in fast mode, run the command as shown below:
+Then, to run viRNatrap in fast mode, run the command as shown below:

 ```
 virnatrap-predict --input input_fastq/ --output output_contigs/ --fastmode 1